I moved to Philadelphia to write.

 At first, I knew no one.

 I came from a place of rolling hills where life moved to the clattering of horse and buggies twisting round back roads.
-On the city streets, I caught snippets of sounds in every direction.
-I listened to every word in phone conversations on my commutes and overheard conversations in cafes.
-When I began to work as a coffee barista in a bustling indoor marketplace, I listened to the stories of my coworkers and customers.
-I began to like how the sounds overlapped, in conversation with one another.
+On city streets, I caught fragments in every direction.
+People didn’t mind when I listened to every word of their phone conversations during my half-hour commutes.
+When I began to work as a barista in a bustling indoor marketplace, I listened to the stories of my coworkers and customers.
+The noise soon became sounds overlapping: the hum of conversations, the breakdown of boxes, the rhythms of preparation.

 While studying Creative Writing, I felt drawn to explore themes of loneliness and belonging in my work.